simplepractice/ember-pikaday/README.md

 </label>
 ```

-The `minDate` aargument is supported so you can set the earliest date that can be selected.
+The `minDate` argument is supported so you can set the earliest date that can be selected.

 ```handlebars
 <label>